oyanzhi/tp/docs/UserGuide.md

 Format: `nDelete CLIENT_INDEX MEETING_NOTE_INDEX`

-* Deletes the meeting note at the specified `MEETING_NOTE_INDEX` of the specified client listed at `CLIENT_INDEX`.
+* Deletes the meeting note at the specified `MEETING_NOTE_INDEX` of the specified clients listed at `CLIENT_INDEX`.
-* `CLIENT_INDEX` refers to the index number of the client shown in the displayed client list.
+* `CLIENT_INDEX` refers to the index number of the client shown in the displayed clients list.
-* `MEETING_NOTE_INDEX` refers to the index number of the meeting note shown in the specified client's displayed meeting note list.
+* `MEETING_NOTE_INDEX` refers to the index number of the meeting note shown in the specified client's displayed meeting notes list.
 * Both `CLIENT_INDEX` and `MEETING_NOTE_INDEX` must be provided.
 * Only one meeting note can be deleted at a time.

 Examples:

-* `list` followed by `nDelete 2 1` deletes the 1st meeting note in the displayed meeting note list of the 2nd client in the displayed client list.
+* `list` followed by `nDelete 2 1` deletes the 1st meeting note in the displayed meeting notes list of the 2nd client in the displayed clients list.
-* `find alex` followed by `nDelete 1 1` deletes the 1st meeting note in the displayed meeting note list of the 1st client in the results of the `find` command.
+* `find alex` followed by `nDelete 1 1` deletes the 1st meeting note in the displayed meeting notes list of the 1st client in the results of the `find` command.

 <br>